How is childhood leukemia found?

-Most of the symptoms of leukemia are common and can be caused by something other than cancer.
-The doctor will want to do certain tests to find out if the child has leukemia and, if so, what type it is.
+If your child has symptoms that might be caused by leukemia, the doctor will want to do certain tests to find out if it is leukemia and, if so, what type it is.
 That way, treatment can be tailored to provide the best chance of success.

 Medical history and physical exam

-The physical exam will probably focus on any swollen lymph nodes, areas of bleeding or bruising, or signs of infection.
-The nervous system may also be examined thoroughly.
-The child’s eyes and mouth will be looked at carefully.
+The doctor will then check your child for any swollen lymph nodes, areas of bleeding or bruising, or signs of infection.
+The eyes, mouth, and nervous system may also be examined thoroughly.
 The doctor will feel the belly for signs of a swollen spleen or liver.

 The doctor may also get a blood sample from a vein or from a “finger stick” to check your child’s blood cell counts (see below).
-If these are not normal and the doctor thinks your child might have leukemia, he or she could refer you to a childhood cancer doctor (a pediatric oncologist), who may run one or more of these tests.
+If these are not normal and the doctor thinks your child might have leukemia, he or she could refer you to a childhood cancer doctor (a pediatric oncologist), who may run one or more tests.

 Types of tests used to look for leukemia in children

-Blood cell counts: Most children with leukemia will have too many white cells in their blood and not enough red blood cells or platelets.
-Also, the white blood cells will be blasts, an early type of blood cell normally found in the bone marrow until they are mature.
-Finding these blast cells in the blood.
-Changes in the numbers of different cell types and how these cells look under the microscope often make the doctor suspect leukemia.
+Blood cell counts: Most children with leukemia have too many white blood cells and not enough red blood cells or platelets in their blood.
+The white blood cells they do have are often young blood cells called blasts that normally stay in the bone marrow until they are mature.
+Finding these blast cells in the blood, or finding very few white blood cells at all, can also make the doctor suspect leukemia.
 But usually a sample of bone marrow will need to be taken to be sure.

 Bone marrow aspiration and biopsy: Bone marrow samples are taken by doing a bone marrow aspiration and biopsy – usually at the same time.
-The samples are most often taken from the pelvic (hip) bones, although sometimes they may be taken from the breastbone or other bones.
+The samples are most often taken from the hip bones, but sometimes they may be taken from other bones.